evprkr/PyRite/README.md

 # PyRite
-A conventional note taking app written in Python
+The conventional note taking app written in Python.